lpsm-dev/lpsm-dev/README.md

 <p>
   <samp>
-    Enthusiast, explorer and lover of DevOps culture, development with Python, NodeJS, Shell Script, PowerShell, Ruby and low level programming with C (OpenMP), automation and cloud.
-I currently work focused on container orchestration environments, cloud infrastructure, CI/CD pipeline construction for software delivery, git workflow and monitoring environments.
-I participate in DevOps projects with CI/CD, Infra as Code and GitFlow, managed by agile methodologies (Scrum and Kanban).
+    I'm an enthusiast, explorer, and lover of DevOps culture.
+I work with a variety of programming languages including Python, NodeJS, Shell Script, PowerShell, Ruby, and low-level programming with C (OpenMP).
+Currently, I'm focusing on container orchestration environments, cloud infrastructure, and constructing CI/CD pipelines for software delivery.
+I also have experience working with git workflows and monitoring environments.
+I love participating in DevOps projects with CI/CD, Infra as Code, and GitFlow, managed by agile methodologies like Scrum and Kanban.
   </samp>
 </p>